-Retinopathy, particularly at its earliest stages may not produce any visual symptoms.
+Retinopathy, particularly at its earliest stages, may not produce any visual symptoms.
 If symptoms do present, they can be fluctuating visual acuity, blurred vision, distortion, noting that objects look smaller or larger than normal, and floaters.
 Early detection is the best way to prevent vision loss.
-Therefore, it is crucial for all patients with diabetes to undergo a complete eye exam by an ophthalmologist, with careful evaluation of the retina at least once a year and more frequently once diabetic retinopathy is detected.
+Therefore, it is crucial for all patients with diabetes to undergo a dilated examination at least once a year and more frequently once diabetic retinopathy is detected.

 Diabetic Retinopathy Treatment

 Treatment depends primarily upon the type and severity of the retinopathy.
 The most important aspect of treatment, however, is prevention.
 By regularly monitoring blood sugar, and maintaining a healthy program of diet and exercise, you can significantly reduce your chances of developing retinopathy.

-Laser is performed by directing a beam of light into the eye to treat the damaged parts of the retina.
+Laser surgery for diabetic retinopathy is performed by directing a beam of light into the eye to treat the damaged parts of the retina.
 In cases of background diabetic retinopathy with macular edema, the laser is used to seal off leaking blood vessels and to stimulate the eye to reabsorb the fluid.
 When abnormal blood vessel growth is present, as in proliferative diabetic retinopathy, laser is used to decrease and prevent blood vessel growth.
 Laser surgery is often performed in the office and usually only requires topical or local anesthesia.
 Multiple laser treatments are often necessary.

-To learn more about diabetic retinopathy treatment in the Washington DC area, call 301-657-5700 to schedule an appointment with a diabetic eye doctor at Washington Eye Physicians and Surgeons.
+To learn more about diabetic retinopathy treatment in the Washington DC area, call 301-657-5700 to schedule an appointment with a diabetic eye specialist at Washington Eye Physicians and Surgeons.
 Learn more about diabetic retinopathy.